-Career and Academic Preparation (CAP) (formerly Adult Basic Education or ABE) offers a variety of courses and programs designed to build skills in reading, writing, oral communication, critical thinking, technology, and mathematics so adults can transition to workforce training or academic transfer programs.
-Students are prepared to earn Adult High School 21+ Diploma or General Education Development (GED®) and/or increase English Language Skills.
-Basic Education for Adults programs provide students with an opportunity to build on prior experience as they build academic skills and establish supports needed to achieve their goals.
-On-going and pre- and post-CASAS assessment is required.
+Department Overview: Career and Academic Preparation (CAP) offers a variety of courses and programs designed to build skills in reading, writing, oral communication, critical thinking, technology, and mathematics so adults can transition to workforce training or academic transfer programs.
+Students are prepared to earn an Adult High School Plus Diploma or General Education Development (GED®) and/or increase English Language Skills.
+CAP programs provide students with an opportunity to build on prior experience as they grow academic skills and establish supports needed to achieve their goals.
+On-going and preand post-CASAS assessment is required.
 Class fees are \$25 per quarter.

-HS21+ is a competency-based high school diploma designed for adult learners (21 and older) who do not have a GED® or High School (HS) diploma.
-HS21+ encourages lifelong learning and prepares students to transition into I-BEST or other college programs to further training and education, or to acquire family-wage jobs.
-Class fees are \$25 per quarter.
-Students asking for Career and Academic Courses, or students placed into CAP classes by college placement can be referred to Office 203 in Walla Walla and Room 131/110 in Clarkston for intake and assessment.
+Adult High School Completion is a competency-based high school diploma designed for adult learners (19 and older) who do not have a GED® or High School (HS) diploma.
+This program encourages lifelong learning and prepares students to transition into I-BEST or other college programs to further training and education, or to acquire family-wage jobs.

 GED® preparation classes are designed for individuals who wish to prepare for the college entrance exam or for the four subject tests included on the General Educational Development (GED®) exam.
-Courses integrate content from the following subject areas: Reasoning through language arts-writing; science; social studies; and mathematical reasoning.
+Courses integrate content from the following subject areas: reasoning through language arts; science; social studies; and mathematical reasoning.